JeffShepherd/JeffShepherd/README.md

-🔭 I’m currently working on: Applying new skills to old projects
+🔭 I’m currently working on: QuickCommand group project

-🌱 I’m currently learning: React hooks and beginning to explore Python
+🌱 I’m currently learning: Redux and beginning to explore Python

 🎓   Education: The Turing School of Software and Design (graduating mid-June 2021)

-🔭   What I want to learn next: Python/Django and React Query
+🔭   What I want to learn next: Python/Django and GraphQL

 🏢   My background: FinTech consulting and project management